flipifucan/Red-vs-Blue-Project/20-Red-vs-Blue/README.md

 Can you identify traffic from the meterpreter session?

-`From the picture below it looks like a lot of port 4444 is being used and as a SOC I would get to know that attackers use this ort a lot and forget to change it or disguise it.`
+`From the picture below it looks like a lot of port 4444 is being used and as a SOC I would get to know that attackers use this port a lot and forget to change it or disguise it.`

 ![Port 4444](IMAGE/4444.png)